lukasschwab/MathIA/README.md

 + Debug clustering coefficient calculation; returns values greater than 1, which should be maximum value.
 Current thought: some edges will be counted twice if two neighbors both link to the other, but not all edges will be counted twice (the link does not report inlinks).
 + Parallel processing!
 This may not be an issue––maybe just look at a portion (every hundredth node?) in the dataset?
-+ Is `getOutlinks` broken?
-Will it try to convert an empty string (first item in dNode?)
-It shouldn't, given how finallist is calculated.
-Test?